-- Worcester Business School aims to promote closer links with employers through the work of its Business and Professional Development Team.
-The team is currently working with key decision makers in a variety of private, public and third sector organisations, and is supported by the School's Employers' Advisory Group, which meets on a regular basis. - The School works closely with a number of professional organisations including the Chartered Institute of Management, Institute of Commercial Management, Chartered Institute of Marketing, Chartered Institute of Personnel and Development, Chartered Institute of Public Relations, Institute of Financial Accountants, Chartered Institute of Payroll Professionals, and British Computer Society. - The School has worked with a number of business clients in developing and delivering its programmes.
-These include the NHS (a range of Primary Care and Acute Trusts); Local Government (a range of County, District and Unitary Authorities); West Mercia, Warwickshire, Gloucestershire and Staffordshire Constabularies; Ministry of Defence and The Royal Air Force; Her Majesty's Prison Service; Royal Mail; Financial Services Organisations (e.g. Lloyds Plc, HBOS Plc, Clerical Medical, NFU Mutual and Virgin Money); Housing Associations, Southco, Malvern Instruments, Allpay Limited, G4S Secure Solutions, Hereford & Worcester Fire and Rescue Service and Hitachi Capital. - The School has well-developed working relations with the local business community many of whom contribute to undergraduate programmes to give a real-world insight into the future world of work. - These professional and business networks also involve external events, many of which are open to students, as well as employers. - The Business School's specialist research centre, CPW (Centre for People at Work), has a wide range of contract-funded consultancy and research projects and provides further opportunities for students to link with employers. - The School has, for a number of years, been an important focus for projects linked with the West Mercia Constabulary through the Shared Police and Higher Education Research and Enterprise (SPHERE) partnership, which enables the force to utilise academic expertise to enhance its policing activities e.g. through undergraduate students' final year projects. - The School liaises with external agencies, such as the Institute of Directors, Federation of Small Businesses, Chamber of Commerce and Confederation of British Industry.
+Worcester Business School aims to promote closer links with employers through the work of its Business and Professional Development Team.
+The team is currently working with key decision makers in a variety of private, public and

+- third sector organisations, and is supported by the School's Employers' Advisory Group, which meets on a regular basis. - The School works closely with a number of professional organisations including the Chartered Institute of Management, Institute of Commercial Management, Chartered Institute of Marketing, Chartered Institute of Personnel and Development, Chartered Institute of Public Relations, Institute of Financial Accountants, Chartered Institute of Payroll Professionals, and British Computer Society. - The School has worked with a number of business clients in developing and delivering its programmes.
+These include The NHS (a range of Primary Care and Acute Trusts); Local Government (a range of County, District and Unitary Authorities); West Mercia, Warwickshire, Gloucestershire and Staffordshire Constabularies; Ministry of Defence and The Royal Air Force; Her Majesty's Prison Service; Royal Mail; Financial Services Organisations (e.g. Lloyds TSB, HBOS Plc, Clerical Medical, NFU Mutual and Virgin Money); Housing Associations, Southco, Malvern Instruments, Allpay Limited, G4S Secure Solutions, Hereford & Worcester Fire and Rescue Service and Hitachi Capital. - The School has well-developed working relations with the local business community many of whom contribute to undergraduate programmes to give a real-world insight into the future world of work. - These professional and business networks also involve external events, many of which are open to students, as well as employers. - The Business School's specialist research centre, CPW (Centre for People at Work), has a wide range of contract-funded consultancy and research projects and provides further opportunities for students to link with employers. - The School has, for a number of years, been an important focus for projects linked with the West Mercia Constabulary through the Shared Police and Higher Education Research and Enterprise (SPHERE) partnership, which enables the force to utilise academic expertise to enhance its policing activities e.g. through undergraduate students' final year projects. - The School liaises with external agencies, such as the Institute of Directors, Federation of Small Businesses, Chamber of Commerce and Confederation of British Industry.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
 More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each module can be found in associated course documentation e.g. course handbooks, module outlines and module specifications.
+The accuracy of the information contained in this document is reviewed by the University and may be checked by the Quality Assurance Agency for Higher Education.